TitoSaavedra/beauty_album/README.md

 ## How it works

-- On startup, Rust checks for pending (unsynced) presets and starts the scraper automatically if any are found.
+**Sync pipeline** — triggered automatically on startup or when new `.pab` files are dropped into the input directory:

+1. **Metadata phase** — all preset JSONs are fetched concurrently from the Garmoth API via `reqwest`.
+Skeleton cards appear in the grid immediately as each fetch completes.
+2. **Image phase** — `image_1` for each preset is downloaded sequentially through a headless Chromium session (bypasses Cloudflare fingerprinting).
+Cards flip from skeleton to real thumbnail as each image arrives.
+3. **image_2 pass** — after all `image_1` downloads complete, a silent background pass fetches secondary images without updating the progress bar.

+**Class initialization** — on first launch, Rust downloads Garmoth's JS bundle through Chromium, parses all class definitions, and downloads class icons.
+This runs once and is skipped on subsequent launches.

-- A background watcher polls the input directory every 20 seconds for new `.pab` files.
-When files appear, the scraper starts and a toast notification is shown.
+**Directory watcher** — polls the input directory every 20 seconds for new `.pab` files and starts the sync automatically when files appear.

-- The scraper communicates with a local FastAPI server (port 8765) via HTTP + SSE.
-Progress is relayed to the UI in real time — the preset grid updates after each individual preset completes.
+**Cloudflare bypass** — all asset and API requests that require browser-level TLS fingerprinting go through playwright-rs (Chromium with BoringSSL).
+Plain `reqwest` is used only for the Garmoth JSON API where fingerprinting is not enforced.

-- All Rust-side events are logged to `tauri.log` in the Logs directory with structured `[TAG ]` prefixes (`[SYNC ]`, `[WATCH]`, `[USER ]`, `[ERR  ]`).
-Open them from Settings → Open Logs.
+All events are logged to `tauri.log` in the Logs directory with structured `[TAG ]` prefixes (`[SYNC ]`, `[META ]`, `[CLASS]`, `[WATCH]`, `[USER ]`, `[ERR  ]`).
+Open from Settings → Open Logs.

 ---